 - Acting as the link between the surgical team and other parts of the theatre and hospital;

 - Assessing the patient to ensure they can be discharged back to a surgical ward area;

 - Evaluating the care given during the peri-operative phases (anaesthetics, surgery, recovery).

 The University has been rated as ‘Top in the North West for Student Satisfaction’ (Times/Sunday Times University Guide, 2014, National Student Survey 2013) and ‘Top in the North West’ for employability’ (HESA, Destination of Leavers from Higher Education 2012/13).

 As a trainee in operating department practice at Edge Hill University, you will have access to some of the best facilities for health undergraduates in the UK, including leading edge clinical skills simulation facilities.
-You will graduate eligible to apply to the Health Professions Council for registration as an Operating Department Practitioner.
+You will graduate eligible to apply to the Health & Care Professions Council for registration as an Operating Department Practitioner.